marybeshaw/skill-building-program/README.md

 (draft) This is a repo for the future of the Skills Building Program.

 - Everything contained herein is part of a draft proposal
-- Everything here is subject to change & peer review by the Skill Building Council and the Web Development Discipline
+- Everything here is subject to change & peer review

 -----